 Can the shop post by Royal Mail Tracked 24 or Signed For instead of Special Delivery?

 Not for precious-metal parcels.
-The cover on Tracked 24 and Signed For is materially lower than Special Delivery and is not appropriate for jewellery or gold.
+The standard compensation on Tracked 24 and Signed For is a small fraction of Special Delivery cover: enough for a lost paperback, not for a gold chain.
 GoldPaid only issues Special Delivery labels for that reason.

 Does the £2,500 cover apply for the whole journey?

-Yes.
-Cover begins at the moment the Post Office counter scans the parcel in and ends at the moment it is signed for at the GoldPaid receiving address.
-Higher cover is available on request before posting if the parcel is likely to exceed £2,500.
+Cover under the band used runs door to door: it begins when the Post Office counter scans the parcel in and ends when it is signed for at the GoldPaid receiving address.
+Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and higher cover can be requested before posting if the parcel is likely to exceed that.

 What if a parcel is posted on a Friday: does it arrive on Saturday?